kmcervan/anime-api/README.md

 ## Created using

-This project was created using React app, axios and redux.
+This project uses the following libraries, React and Axios.

 ### `Live Page Link`